Flyers vs. Blue Jackets

 5. This and that

-• Jackets defenseman James Wisniewski has five points in his last four games.
+• James Wisniewski has three goals and three assists in his last four games against the Flyers.